 - If you’re eligible and want to claim the first grant (covering March, April and May) you must make your claim on or before 13 July 2020 or you will miss this first payment of the grant.

 - You will be able to make a second claim using the HMRC online portal following the same process.

-- Currently there is no access to make the second claim as yet, this should be available early August.
+- Currently there is no access to make the second claim as yet, this will be made available on the 17th August.

 - A reminder you will need to make this claim yourself.
 Your accountant or tax adviser will be unable complete this on your behalf.

-- This will be the final SEISS claim available.
+- This will be the final SEISS claim available from the Government.

 Job Retention Scheme Extension Details

 The Chancellor has now set out further details on how the government will continue to support jobs and business as people return to work.
 This detail relates to the Job Retention scheme and those who have been ‘furloughed’.